nhsconnect/FHIR-ePMA-Implementation/pages/explore/explore_overview.md

 ![Status Transitions](images/interop_diagram.jpg)

-### POST, PATCH and PUT operations
+### POST, PATCH and PUT Operations

 In a RESTful implementation, it is recommended that the MedicationRequest is POSTed to the pharmacy system using an HTTP POST operation.
+Here, the pharmacy system is acting as the FHIR server.

 In a RESTful implementation, it is recommended that any update to an existing MedicationRequest is PATCHed to the pharmacy system using an HTTP PATCH operation.
-A PATCH operation sends just the changed elements of the resource to the server (the pharmacy system).
+A PATCH operation sends just the changed elements of the resource to the FHIR server.
 It is an alternative to updating an entire resource using an HTTP PUT.
-Using a PUT requires more data bandwidth but is a simpler solution so is also acceptable.
+Using a PUT requires more data bandwidth but is also a simpler solution so is also an acceptable solution.

 Refer to the [STU3 FHIR RESTful standards](http://hl7.org/fhir/STU3/http.html#update) and [R4 FHIR RESTful standards](https://hl7.org/fhir/R4/http.html) for more information.

 ### Dispensing and Administration Events

-The scope of this version of implementation guidance  excludes the reverse interaction; a send or share an electronic dispensing event entered into the hospital pharmacy system, with the ePMA system using the **MedicationDispense** FHIR resource.
+The scope of this version of implementation guidance  excludes the reverse interaction; a send or share of an electronic dispensing event entered into the hospital pharmacy system, with the ePMA system, using the **MedicationDispense** FHIR resource.

 The scope of this version of implementation guidance excludes the sharing of medication administration events between systems using the **MedicationAdministration** FHIR resource.

 These will be added in a future versions of this guidance.

-## Medication orders within ePMA system and how they are supported in FHIR
+## Medication orders within UK ePMA systems and how they are supported with FHIR

 Typically within UK hospitals, ePMA systems support two types of medication request (or order);